Kantan-Streaming/Core/CONTRIBUTING.md

 All new code should contain unit tests at a minimum (where applicable).
 There is a lot of uncovered code currently, so as you are doing things please be looking for places that you can write tests.

-The `release` branches contains the current release files.

-The `master` branch (mostly) also contains the current release files.
-(Maybe there will be code from `develop` in it, which is not in a new release branch yet.)
+The `master` branch contains the current production environment.

 ### Update the CHANGELOG